klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ```

 A smart contract can be deployed using one of the following classes, depending on the type of contract deploying transaction:
-  - `Contract` class in `caver.contract` package when the sender of a smart contract transaction pays the fee
+  - `Contract` class in the `caver.contract` package when the sender or the fee payer of a smart contract transaction pays the fee
-  - `SmartContractDeploy` class in `caver.transaction` when the sender of a smart contract transaction pays the fee
+  - `SmartContractDeploy` class in the `caver.transaction` package when the sender of a smart contract transaction pays the fee
-  - `feeDelegatedSmartContractDeploy` class in `caver.transaction` package  when the fee payer of a smart contract transaction pays the fee
+  - `feeDelegatedSmartContractDeploy` class in the `caver.transaction` package  when the fee payer of a smart contract transaction pays the fee
-  - `feeDelegatedSmartContractDeployWithRatio` class in `caver.transaction` package when the fee payer of a smart contract transaction pays the fee
+  - `feeDelegatedSmartContractDeployWithRatio` class in the `caver.transaction` package when the fee payer of a smart contract transaction pays the fee

-Deploying a smart contract through fee-delegated transaction using `Contract` class in `caver.contract` package is not supported yet.
-To do that, `FeeDelegatedSmartContractDeploy` class (or `FeeDelegatedSmartContractDeployWithRatio` class) is used explicitly like the example below:
+To deploy a smart contract through a fee-delegated transaction, define  the `feeDelegation` and `feePayer` fields in the `SendOptions` class like the example below.

 ```java
     private static final String byteCode = "608060405234801561001057600080fd5b5061051f806100206000396000f3fe608060405234801561001057600080fd5b50600436106100365760003560e01c8063693ec85e1461003b578063e942b5161461016f575b600080fd5b6100f46004803603602081101561005157600080fd5b810190808035906020019064010000000081111561006e57600080fd5b82018360208201111561008057600080fd5b803590602001918460018302840111640100000000831117156100a257600080fd5b91908080601f016020809104026020016040519081016040528093929190818152602001838380828437600081840152601f19601f8201169050808301925050505050505091929192905050506102c1565b6040518080602001828103825283818151815260200191508051906020019080838360005b83811015610134578082015181840152602081019050610119565b50505050905090810190601f1680156101615780820380516001836020036101000a031916815260200191505b509250505060405180910390f35b6102bf6004803603604081101561018557600080fd5b81019080803590602001906401000000008111156101a257600080fd5b8201836020820111156101b457600080fd5b803590602001918460018302840111640100000000831117156101d657600080fd5b91908080601f016020809104026020016040519081016040528093929190818152602001838380828437600081840152601f19601f8201169050808301925050505050505091929192908035906020019064010000000081111561023957600080fd5b82018360208201111561024b57600080fd5b8035906020019184600183028401116401000000008311171561026d57600080fd5b91908080601f016020809104026020016040519081016040528093929190818152602001838380828437600081840152601f19601f8201169050808301925050505050505091929192905050506103cc565b005b60606000826040518082805190602001908083835b602083106102f957805182526020820191506020810190506020830392506102d6565b6001836020036101000a03801982511681845116808217855250505050505090500191505090815260200160405180910390208054600181600116156101000203166002900480601f0160208091040260200160405190810160405280929190818152602001828054600181600116156101000203166002900480156103c05780601f10610395576101008083540402835291602001916103c0565b820191906000526020600020905b8154815290600101906020018083116103a357829003601f168201915b50505050509050919050565b806000836040518082805190602001908083835b6020831061040357805182526020820191506020810190506020830392506103e0565b6001836020036101000a0380198251168184511680821785525050505050509050019150509081526020016040518091039020908051906020019061044992919061044e565b505050565b828054600181600116156101000203166002900490600052602060002090601f016020900481019282601f1061048f57805160ff19168380011785556104bd565b828001600101855582156104bd579182015b828111156104bc5782518255916020019190600101906104a1565b5b5090506104ca91906104ce565b5090565b6104f091905b808211156104ec5760008160009055506001016104d4565b5090565b9056fea165627a7a723058203ffebc792829e0434ecc495da1b53d24399cd7fff506a4fd03589861843e14990029";